Skip to Main Content

 • the procedures your research design will follow

-• Explanations for what statistical tests you will use and why they're appropriate for your research area
+• explanations for what statistical tests you used and justification for why they're appropriate for your research area

-5. References List: a list of the sources you cited in APA Style (not your annotated bibliography)
+7. References List: a list of the sources you cited in your research proposal in APA Style

 • all research/presentation/testing materials to be presented to participants